 - No principle of good administration

-One significant feature of the judgement is that it was held that there is no duty of good administration which applies in the public procurement context on the basis that there is (a) no obligation of good administration contained in the UCR and (b) no authority for imposing such an obligation upon a contracting authority.
+One significant feature of the judgment is that it was held that there is no duty of good administration which applies in the public procurement context on the basis that there is (a) no obligation of good administration contained in the UCR and (b) no authority for imposing such an obligation upon a contracting authority.
 Consequently, Fraser J found that Bechtel’s allegation that there had been a breach of good administration also failed.

 In light of this, a claimant considering grounds of challenge on its claim form need no longer apply its mind to this duty.

-Further key points discussed in the judgement
+Further key points discussed in the judgment

 In determining the issues set out above, Fraser J also provided comment and guidance on a number of other important issues which arise in procurement claims.
 We deal with these in more detail below: